biochunan/bio-datasets/README.md

 ## Usage

 ### Loading data from the Hub

+We provide examples of datasets pre-configured with Bio features that can be downloaded from the hub.

 ```python
 import bio_datasets  # necessary to register the custom feature types with the datasets library